Skip to content

 Can a free firewall protect against ransomware?

 A firewall can help by blocking the initial network intrusion often used by ransomware to spread or communicate with its command servers.
-However, it’s not a complete defense. strong antivirus/anti-malware software with specific ransomware protection features is essential.
+However, it’s not a complete defense.
+Strong antivirus/anti-malware software with specific ransomware protection features is essential.

 Securing Your Digital World Without Cost